jmcnamara/XlsxWriter/dev/docs/source/format.rst

 * :func:`set_left_color()`
 * :func:`set_right_color()`

-Set the colour of the cell borders.
+Set the color of the cell borders.
 A cell border is comprised of a border on the bottom, top, left and right.
-These can be set to the same colour using ``set_border_color()`` or individually using the relevant method calls shown above.
+These can be set to the same color using ``set_border_color()`` or individually using the relevant method calls shown above.